Medically reviewed by Lin-Lin Liu, PA on June 29, 2026.

 Patients going through insurance can benefit from our free insurance concierge service to help secure approval.
 Our team has a 90% success rate in securing coverage for insured patients, significantly reducing the costs of surgery.
 With insurance coverage, patients are also expected to pay any co-pay (if applicable) 6 weeks prior to surgery.
 For more information about this process, click here.

 Once you have a date scheduled for surgery, you will need to start preparing for your recovery process.
-If you are coming in from out-of-town, you can read our reccomendations around travel and accommodations here.
+If you are coming in from out-of-town, you can read our recommendations around travel and accommodations here.
 Most patients will take 1-2 weeks off work if they have a desk job or 6 weeks off work if their job involves heavy lifting.
 Information on soliciting time off work can be found here.

 Patients should carefully review the recovery instructions prior to surgery to make sure they have everything they will need beforehand.
-For instance, breast augmenation patients will need ice packs, loose fitting shirts and their prescription medications ready for them when they are discharged from the hospital or surgical center.
+For instance, breast augmentation patients will need ice packs, loose fitting shirts and their prescription medications ready for them when they are discharged from the hospital or surgical center.
 Likewise, patients will need a caretaker to pick them up from the hospital or surgical center and the help of loved ones to complete daily household chores for 1-2 weeks post-op.

 If you will be staying overnight in the hospital, we recommend that you pack a bag with the clothing you will wear to the surgery facility, toothbrush, toothpaste and/or mouthwash.
 If you have any prescription medications, you should bring those to the hospital or surgical center as well.
 Additionally, if you wear contact lenses, eyeglasses or dentures, bring your cases with you, be sure your name is on the outside of their cases.